 However, if you’re constantly staying in a room chilled to 21ºC, blanket/jacket or not, you’re telling your internal system (kidney system) to keep burning resources to produce heat to protect you from freezing, even if you might not feel it yourself that you’re freezing.
 As mentioned, the kidney system is like a battery source for your body.
 Use it up too fast and you’ll run out of power soon.

 For newborn babies, a skilled, caring TCM physician will never suggest that it’s ok for the baby to stay in an aircon-ed room with the mother.
-Each breath the baby inhales is cold air, directly entering the lungs – the last and super important organ to be fully developed for a newborn baby.
+Each breath the baby inhales is COLD air, directly entering the lungs – the super important and last organ to be fully developed for a newborn baby.

 Here’s what to do: If you really can’t be without aircon, 26ºC or very lowest, 25ºC, will be the threshold.
 If using a fan or cooler instead, the wind should not be directed on your body, but towards the walls to chill the interior space.